 A one-point safety for the defense can happen if the offense has their kick blocked or loses possession of the ball, only to recover it and be tackled 85 yards or more backwards within their own endzone.
-This is extremely unlikely and would cause the defense to receive one-point for the safety.
+This is extremely unlikely, but it would cause the defense to receive one point for the safety.